Caustic crossings in giant arcs with extended dark matter objects: Introduction

-As we show in this work, caustic crossing events in giant arcs complement traditional galactic microlensing surveys as they extend sensitivity to \emph{extended} dark objects (EDOs) with sizes that are otherwise inaccessible.
+As we show in this work, caustic crossing events in giant arcs complement traditional galactic microlensing surveys as they extend sensitivity to \emph{extended} dark objects (EDOs) with sizes that are otherwise inaccessible, \vtwo{although still on a scale much smaller than the cluster}.
 So far, most work has focused on point-like lenses such as primordial black holes (PBHs)~\cite{Carr:2020gox,Green:2020jor,Green:2024bam}, for which the expected signatures are well understood.
-However, a wide range of motivated DM objects -- such as ultracompact minihalos~\cite{Berezinsky:2003vn,Ricotti:2009bs,Scott:2009tu}, boson stars~\cite{JETZER1992163,Dabrowski:1998ac}, axion miniclusters~\cite{HOGAN1988228,Kolb:1993hw,Kolb:1993zz,Fairbairn:2017dmf,Fairbairn:2017sil}, and other EDOs -- have finite radii that significantly alter their microlensing behaviour.
+However, a wide range of motivated DM objects -- such as ultracompact minihalos~\cite{Berezinsky:2003vn,Ricotti:2009bs,Scott:2009tu}, boson stars~\cite{JETZER1992163,Dabrowski:1998ac}, axion miniclusters~\cite{HOGAN1988228,Kolb:1993hw,Kolb:1993zz,Fairbairn:2017dmf,Fairbairn:2017sil}, and other EDOs -- have finite radii that significantly alter the microlensing behaviour \vtwo{, while remaining a small perturbation to the underlying cluster lens, as in the point-like case.}

 The Einstein radius sets the characteristic scale for gravitational lensing: lenses much smaller than this behave as point masses, objects of comparable size can generate distinctive new lensing features, while those much larger are too diffuse to produce appreciable magnification.
-As a result, typical microlensing searches quickly lose sensitivity as the size of the EDO is increased~\cite{Croon:2020wpr,Croon:2020ouk,CrispimRomao:2024nbr}.
+As a result, typical microlensing searches quickly lose sensitivity as the size of the EDO is increased~\cite{Croon:2020wpr,Croon:2020ouk,Fujikura:2021omw,CrispimRomao:2024nbr}.
 However, for caustic crossings in giant arcs, the Einstein radius is effectively enlarged both by the strong tangential magnification of the cluster macrolens and by the fact that the lensing distances are cosmological rather than kiloparsec-scale.
 This makes caustic-crossing stars in giant arcs sensitive to much larger EDOs than typical microlensing searches, probing DM structure on sub-solar to intermediate mass scales \cite{Bringmann:2025cht}.

 In this work, we develop an analytic framework to describe microlensing by EDOs embedded in a cluster potential, generalising previous treatments of point lenses.
 We compute the resulting caustic structures and light curves, quantify the efficiency of extended lenses, and derive constraints on their abundance from the Icarus event.
 We finish by describing the potential of future observations to improve these constraints.
 Our results demonstrate that cluster caustic crossings probe a distinct region of EDO parameter space, providing a powerful complement to existing microlensing searches.